Toporikova-Lab/Spider-Circadian-Activity/Spider Mortality estimation model/README.md

 2. train the model with the command `python3 mlp_train.py`.
 Training chart will generate in `precomp/deepsave/learning.png`

 3. test the model with the command `python3 mlp_test.py`.
 Testing table will be printed to the terminal.

+---

+### A note on using external data

+The shape of the model *must* mach with the size of the patterns being fed into it, meaning each .csv file used as testing or training data must have exactly 12960 rows or else it will cause the program to crash.